mail2thota/ansible_provision/README.md

 ## Default configuration template for foreman and cluster setup
 ---------------------------------------------------------------
- Please refer below example template https://engineering/bitbucket/projects/TA/repos/mdr_platform_bare_metal/browse/ansible/mdr_cluster/config.yml
+ Please refer to default template https://engineering/bitbucket/projects/TA/repos/mdr_platform_bare_metal/browse/ansible/mdr_cluster/config.yml

 ## Add/Remove nodes for HDP cluster
 ---------------------------------------------------------------
-  Datanodes can be added/removed with option 4 and currently supports the nodes which has components DATANODE,NODEMANAGER,METRICS_MONITOR and it first New nodes will be added and then existing nodes will be removed if any configured
+  Datanodes can be added/removed with option 4 and currently supports the nodes which has components DATANODE,NODEMANAGER and METRICS_MONITOR.First New nodes will be added and then existing nodes will be removed if any configured.Please refer to default template https://engineering/bitbucket/projects/TA/repos/mdr_platform_bare_metal/browse/ansible/mdr_cluster/update_hdp_cluster.yml
-  Default template been used for this (https://engineering/bitbucket/projects/TA/repos/mdr_platform_bare_metal/browse/ansible/mdr_cluster/update_hdp_cluster.yml)

 ### Adding Datanodes for HDP cluster
 ---------------------------------------------------------------